 In this syntax, library_name is the name of the extended rule library.
 For example, if the library is SWIFT_2006.erl, the library_name is SWIFT.
-And the rule_name is the name of the rule that you defined in the Library Rule dialog box.
+And the rule_name is the name

 Note: You can have multiple rule libraries with the same name and different version numbers, but you can only use one rule library of the same name in a map (the last version of that rule library that was checked in to the system).